permguard/permguard/docs/operations/administrative-surface.md

 ## What this means for a deployment

-Anything that reaches the public endpoint can create a zone, delete a ledger, push a policy version and read the decision log.
+Anything that reaches the public endpoint can create a zone, delete a ledger, push a policy version, read the decision log and — where the event store is on — read a tenant's event history.
 So the endpoint is the boundary, and it has to be treated as one:

 - **Reach it from nowhere it need not be reached from.** The chart's `networkPolicy.public.from` is that control; narrow it to the namespaces that hold your PEPs and your delivery pipeline.